Yelp/elastalert/docs/source/ruletypes.rst

 ``stride_cloud_id``: The site_id associated with the Stride site you want to send the alert to.

-``stride_converstation_id``: The converstation_id associated with the Stride converstation you want to send the alert to.
+``stride_conversation_id``: The conversation_id associated with the Stride conversation you want to send the alert to.

 ``stride_ignore_ssl_errors``: Ignore TLS errors (self-signed certificates, etc.).
 Default is false.